Volleyball Signs Athletic Quartet to National Letters of Intent

 No stranger to success, Rosen led Northern Michigan to a national championship as a first-year head coach in 1994, posting 20 or more wins eight times.
 He led Cal-State Bakersfield (1992-93) to a regional final and the Division II finals in his first two seasons as a head coach before joining Northern Michigan in 1994.
 Rosen helped guide Northern Michigan to another berth in the Division II finals in 1995, followed by a pair of semifinals before taking over the head coaching duties at Boise State in 1998 where he led the Broncos to an 18-9 record and second place in the Big West Conference.

-Rosen has coached Michigan's five AVCA All-Americans (Erin Moore, Paz, Zimmerman, Hunt and Cross) and all six of the Wolverines' AVCA All-Mideast Region honorees (Moore, Erin Bruzdzinski, Paz, Zimmerman, Hunt and Cross).
-Rosen has had 13 honorees on All-Big Ten squads, one Big Ten Defensive Player of the Year, one Mideast Region Freshman of the Year and 27 student-athletes earning 51 Academic All-Big Ten honors, with Moore earning CoSIDA Academic All-District honors in 2003 and Stesha Selsky picking up All-District honors in 2007.
+Rosen has coached Michigan's five AVCA All-Americans (Erin Moore, Paz, Zimmerman, Hunt and Cross) and all nine of the Wolverines' AVCA All-Region honorees (Moore, Erin Bruzdzinski, Paz, Zimmerman, Hunt, Cross, Toon, Dannemiller and Abby Cole).
+Rosen has had 14 honorees on All-Big Ten squads, one Big Ten Defensive Player of the Year, one Mideast Region Freshman of the Year and 30 student-athletes earning 57 Academic All-Big Ten honors, with Moore earning CoSIDA Academic All-District honors in 2003 and Stesha Selsky picking up All-District honors in 2007.

 Rosen heads one of the most experienced coaching staffs in the conference with associate head coach Leisa Rosen (1991 Big Ten Conference Player of the Year and one of Sports Illustrated's 50 greatest sports figures of the 20th century from Alaska) and former Illinois All-American Erin Virtue on the bench.
 The Rosen's have coached together since 1998 and this stability has helped them take Michigan to the next level and make the Wolverines a fixture in the NCAA Tournament.